Bela Mitra: Family

-Mitra was born as Amita or Bela Bose in Kodalia, undivided 24 Parganas in British India.
+Mitra was born as Amita or Bela Bose in Kolkata in British India.
 Her father was Suresh Chandra Bose.
 She was the niece of Subhas Chandra Bose.
 She married freedom fighter Haridas Mitra in 1936.
 Haridas later became the deputy Speaker of West Bengal Assembly.
 Their son Amit Mitra is an economist and present finance Minister of the State of West Bengal.

 Activities

 Mitra took active part in anti British movement since 1940 while Subhas Chandra Bose left Ramgarh Session of the Indian National Congress.
 Her husband Haridas Mitra was a member of secret service team of Azad Hind Fauj.
 Smt.
 Mitra joined in Indian National Army and worked in Jhansi Rani Brigade.
 She gave shelters to the revolutionaries came outside of India, operated transmitter of Azad Hind Radio and sent information to Singapore from Kolkata since January to October in 1944.
-While her husband Haridas Mitra was arrested and sentenced to death on 21 June 1945, she went to Poona, prayed to Mahatma Gandhi to pursue for acquittal of her husband to the British Government.
-Gandhi wrote letters to the then Viceroy of India, Lord Wavell, to commute the death sentence, and subsequently Haridas Mitra get released along with three others Jyotish Basu, Amar Singh Gill, Pabitra Roy.
+When her husband Haridas Mitra was arrested and sentenced to death on 21 June 1945, she went to Poona, and prayed to Mahatma Gandhi to pursue for her husband's acquittal to the British Government.
+Gandhi wrote letters to the then Viceroy of India, Lord Wavell to commute the death sentence, and subsequently Haridas Mitra got released along with three other freedom fighters Jyotish Basu, Amar Singh Gill, and Pabitra Roy.
 In 1947 Smt.
 Mitra formed a social organisation, Jhansir Rani Relief Team.
 In 1950 she started worked in Abhaynagar near Dankuni for the development of refugees came from East Pakistan.